cloudmesh-community/book/chapters/class/516/week4-openstack.md

-The first video introduces you to cloudmesh common a library to execute commands on your os oand interact with it
+The first video introduces you to cloudmesh common a library to execute commands on your os and interact with it

 * [![Video](images/video.png) cloudmesh-common (13:40)](https://www.youtube.com/watch?v=o9AcgNheVls)